lupcom/magento-mustache/README.md

 # Installation

-Mustache uses composer to handle installation of the module and its dependencies.
+`ampersand/mustache` uses composer to handle installation of the module and its dependencies.
 If you're not already using composer to install Magento modules, follow the instructions [here](https://github.com/Cotya/magento-composer-installer#install-a-module-in-your-project).

 Use this command to add the module to your project